-What does the future look like for these meadows?
+What does the future look like for the Charnwood Forest Meadow?

-If we can secure these meadows, we will be connecting habitats together and creating more space for nature’s recovery.
-These meadows will become part of a mosaic of other good quality meadows including a Site of Special Scientific Interest and our nature reserves.
+If we can secure this meadow, we will be connecting habitats together and creating more space for nature’s recovery.
+The meadow will become part of a mosaic of other good quality meadows including a Site of Special Scientific Interest and one of our nature reserves.

 Wildlife will thrive